fsharp/fslang-design/RFCs/FS-1092-anonymous-type-tagged-union-types.md

 6. There is some identified, concrete, simply explained benefit over using labelled discriminated unions, e.g. "we have a simpler API with fewer overloads".

-For example, an erased union should **not** be considered for the following union type:
+For example, an anonymous type-tagged union should **not** be considered for the following union type:

 ```fsharp
 type Syntax =